 If you use espresso beans in your French press coffee maker it will taste like a regular espresso, similar, not better and not the same as and certainly not on the same level as top quality espresso made with really good awesome coffee beans.

-The fault lays not with the beans or your talent as barista or that you may be using a low quality cheap French press.
-It is due to the machine and its’ design itself.
+The fault lies not with the beans or your talent as barista or that you may be using a low-quality cheap French press.
+It is due to the machine and its design itself.

 Is The Grind Size Important For Coffee With A French Press?